If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Absolutely!

 Vinegar is a great natural cleaning solution for your portable ice maker.
 It’s not only natural, but it also dissolves lime and hard water that will cause your ice maker to malfunction.
-Just add two cups of white vinegar per cup of water to your ice maker or a spray bottle.
+Add two cups of white vinegar per cup of water to your ice maker or a spray bottle.
 Vinegar will kill 82% of mold species, including black mold, on porous and non-porous surfaces.

 The problem with using vinegar for cleaning is that it’s slower than other cleaning solutions.
-If you are set on using a natural solution, then vinegar will do the trick.
-If your ice maker is extremely dirty and needs more care, then the solutions above will work well.
+If you are set on using a natural solution, vinegar will do the trick.
+If your ice maker is extremely dirty and needs more care, the solutions above will work well.

 Steps to Cleaning a Countertop Ice Maker